 KFH is dedicated to recommending quality resources to benefit our readers.
 This blog contains and is monetized through sponsored posts and affiliate links.
 Please see our full Terms of Service/ Disclosures for detailed information.

 Teaching Children Gratitude Through Giving

-Thanksgiving is an ideal time to share with your children what gratitude looks like.
+Holidays are an ideal time to share with your children what gratitude looks like.
 Even simple gestures can make a big difference.
 Someone’s life can be changed with just ONE word.
 Teaching children gratitude through giving and volunteering doesn’t require a lot of time or resources.
 These simple ideas are an excellent way to spend time with your children while teaching them the valuable lesson of gratitude and guiding them to be the hands and feet of Jesus.